martinjurkov/invoice-app/README.md

  - Toggle light and dark mode
  - Keep track of any changes, even after refreshing the browser (localStorage)

-## Things I Wish I Would Have Done

 ## Links
  - Solution URL: <a href=https://github.com/martinjurkov/invoice-app>GitHub</a>
  - Live Site URL: <a href=https://monumental-cendol-dff033.netlify.app/>Live</a>